ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 say `wallet` in a sentence.
 From there, select `Edit Wallet` and it will open a `settings.json` file with your wallet name and wallet path highlighted.
 Go ahead and **only** change the `wallet name` to `MagnetoCorpWallet`.
-Look below to see the example :
+Look below to see the example:

     "name": "wallet",
     "walletPath": "/home/tecadmin/Desktop/fabric-samples-cp/commercial-paper/organization/magnetocorp/identity/user/isabella/wallet"